patch-root/TemplateProducer/blueprints/starter/README.md

 - `ExampleRepository`: A simple `StateFlow`-based repository that emits data
 - `ExampleValueGenerator`: A scoped class that updates the repository with random values every 3 seconds
 - `NavigationHeaderPresenter` and `NavigationDetailPresenter`: Molecule presenters driving the top bar and content UI
-- `NavigationDetailRenderer`: A ComposeRenderer showing example state
+- `NavigationHeaderRenderer` and `NavigationDetailRenderer`: A ComposeRenderer showing example state

 ## 📦 Modules

 - `:app` – Main app entrypoint using Compose + App Platform
-- `:core`, `:navigation`, `:login`, etc. – Example feature and infrastructure modules
+- `:templates` - Main module for templates and the entry point into the application
-- Structured for scalability and separation of concerns
+- `:navigation` – Example feature module

 ## 🧪 Running the App